 When your child is diagnosed with autism spectrum disorder (ASD), you’ll discover that many professionals and service organisations can help you and your child.
-You’ll need to decide which ones are right for you.
-Your first step is learning about who does what and how the services system works.
+But which ones are right for you?
+Your first step is learning about who does what and how autism services works.

 The term service provider is used to describe the people and organisations that provide services and programs for children with autism spectrum disorder (ASD) and their families.

 The people are professionals with qualifications in areas such as psychology, education, speech pathology or occupational therapy.
-They will also be experts in child development, especially developmental delays such as ASD.
+They’ll also be experts in child development, especially developmental delays like ASD.

-The organisations that employ these professionals run a wide range of intervention, therapy and support services and programs.
+The organisations that employ these professionals run many intervention, therapy and support services and programs.
 These organisations fall into the following categories:

-state and federal government services and programs, which will usually be provided free of charge
+Australian Government and state government services and programs, which are usually free

 not-for-profit (NFP) services and programs, which are mostly funded by government and might be free or partly subsidised